The Science of Minimalist Shoes: Rehabilitation Benefits Unveiled

 How To Transition To Minimalist Shoes

-Upon the publication of publication of Born to Run in 2009, the influential book that propelled minimalist footwear to the forefront, it sparked widespread enthusiasm and a surge in minimalist shoe adoption.
+Upon the publication of Born to Run in 2009, the influential book that propelled minimalist footwear to the forefront, it sparked widespread enthusiasm and a surge in minimalist shoe adoption.
 Soon thereafter, this trend was accompanied by a notable uptick in injuries, causing some to transition from fervent believers to skeptics.
 The primary concern was going from 0 to 100.

 Here are some ways to facilitate a smoother and safer transition to minimalist footwear,